Ish Smith: Detroit Pistons (2016–2019)

 On July 8, 2016, Smith signed with the Detroit Pistons, marking the tenth team he has played for in 7 seasons.
 On February 23, 2017, he had 15 assists off the bench in a 114–108 overtime win over the Charlotte Hornets, becoming the first Detroit player with at least 15 assists in a reserve role since Kevin Porter had 19 in January 1977.
 On February 3, 2018, Smith scored 25 points in a 111–107 win over the Miami Heat.
 He went 11 of 14 from the field and finished three points shy of his career high—his previous season high was 19 points.
 On October 20, 2018, he scored all 15 of his points in the second half, including the game-winning basket, in a 118–116 win over the Chicago Bulls.
 On January 14, 2019, he returned to action against the Utah Jazz after missing 19 games with a torn adductor muscle.
 He aggravated the injury in his third game back.

 Washington Wizards (2019–2021)

 On July 9, 2019, Smith signed with the Washington Wizards, and played his first game with the team on October 23, 2019, scoring 7 points.
 This marked the 11th team that Smith played for in the previous eight seasons.

 Charlotte Hornets (2021–2022)

 On August 7, 2021, Smith signed with his hometown team, the Charlotte Hornets.
-The signing marked Smith's record-tying 12th different NBA franchise, joining Joe Smith, Chucky Brown, Jim Jackson, and Tony Massenburg as the only players to play for 12 different NBA teams.
+The signing marked Smith's record-tying 12th different NBA franchise, joining Joe Smith, Chucky Brown, Jim Jackson, Kevin Ollie and Tony Massenburg as the only players to play for 12 different NBA teams.

 Return to Washington (2022)

-On February 10, 2022, Smith was traded back to the Washington Wizards, alongside Vernon Carey Jr. in exchange for Montrezl Harrell.
+On February 10, 2022, Smith was traded back to the Washington Wizards, alongside Vernon Carey Jr., in exchange for Montrezl Harrell.
+This marked his second stint in Washington.